klaytn/klaytn-docs/docs/klaytn/design/transaction-fees/transaction-fees.md

 Basically, Klaytn is keeping compatibility with Ethereum.
 So Klaytn's gas table is pretty similar with that of Ethereum.
 But there are some features unique to Klaytn that require several new constants.

 {% hint style="success" %}
-NOTE: With the incompatible change, or the "hard fork" introduced in klaytn v1.7.0, the gas table has been changed.
+NOTE: With the protocol upgrade, or the "hard fork" introduced in klaytn v1.7.0, the gas table has been changed.
+In case of Baobab network, protocol upgrade is applied from block number `75373312`.
+We will apply protocol upgrade for Cypress network later.
 If you want the previous document, please refer to [previous document](transaction-fees-previous.md)
 {% endhint %}